PatCapon39/nextflow-seqera/main/support.md

 - Personal workspaces are not supported by Australian BioCommons at this stage.

-- A demo of utilising the service is available.
+- A live demo of using the service can be arranged when during onboarding.

 - User guide is available [here](/nextflow-seqera/user-guide/).